instadw/instadwell-blog/_posts/2025-10-25-pgs-in-hyderabad-affordable-student-spaces-near-campuses.md

 Let’s take a closer look at how Hyderabad’s PG market caters to students:

-* Hyderabad hosts a number of prestigious institutions, training centres and IT-centres which attract students from across India.
-Areas like Gachibowli, Kondapur, Kukatpally have many PGs.
+* [Hyderabad](https://instadwell.com/search?country=india&lat=17.4065&lng=78.4772&location=hyderabad) hosts a number of prestigious institutions, training centres and IT-centres which attract students from across India.
+Areas like [Gachibowli](https://instadwell.com/search?lat=17.4400802&lng=78.3489168&location=Gachibowli,%20Hyderabad,%20Telangana,%20India&city=Hyderabad&country=India), [Kondapur](https://instadwell.com/search?lat=17.4700319&lng=78.3534174&location=Kondapur,%20Hyderabad,%20Telangana,%20India&city=Hyderabad&country=India), [Kukatpally](https://instadwell.com/search?lat=17.4875418&lng=78.3953462&location=Kukatpally,%20Hyderabad,%20Telangana,%20India&city=Hyderabad&country=India)have many PGs.
 For example listings mention PGs in Kukatpally described as “budget-friendly shared accommodations”.
 * PG rental rates vary widely depending on locality, sharing type (single/double/triple) and amenities.
 One site shows single occupancy from ₹8,000–14,000/month, double sharing around ₹6,000–10,000.
 * There is growth of managed PG and co-living brands in Hyderabad that cater to students and young professionals, offering furnished rooms, WiFi and meals.
 * Students often rely on online platforms and recommendations “you can find 2-sharing at around 12k … the electricity bill could be on the higher side because of the old ACs in PGs.”